ShoaibAjmi/ShoaibAjmi/README.md

 I've been a passionate Front End / Shopify Developer since 2018.
 This is the place for you if you need a responsive, modern, and professional Shopify website.

-- 🔭 I’m currently working on Monolith Brands Group
+- 🔭 I’m currently working on ...
+Using Javascript to build custom Shopify websites - https://shoaibajmi.com
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS,Ruby on Rails
 - 💬 Ask me about JavaScript, React, Liquid, Our Solar System and Astronomy
 - 📫 How to reach me: shoaibajmi.contact@gmail.com